MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 MSDistribute.setEnabled(false)
 ```

-To enable Mobile Center Distribute again, use the same API but pass `YES`/`true` as a parameter.
+To enable App Center Distribute again, use the same API but pass `YES`/`true` as a parameter.

 ```objc
 [MSDistribute setEnabled:YES];